starton-io/docs/docs/Transactions/stuck-transaction-replacement.md

 })
 ```

 If the request is successful, your settings have been changed.
-To understand any other return, you can see our API reference (lien).
+To understand any other return, you can see our [API reference](https://docs.starton.io/intro#tag/SettingRelayer).